charuka742/Example_01/app01/README.md

 # Getting Started with Create React App
-I would love to code but it takes more time for me to undersatand than others.
-So sad about my self.😥 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+***I would love to code but it takes more time for me to undersatand than others.
+So sad about my self.😥*** dont be sad puth u will be okay.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts